NISS is announcing a new Ingram Olkin Forum Series Event!

 11:10-11:30 - Discussion

-Invited Working Group Sessions - Day Three through Day Six
+Invited Working Group Sessions - Session Three through Session Six

 Following the first two days, attendees will be presented with a survey that will ask if they are interested in participating in smaller active, working group sessions whose purpose is to tackle the technical and methodological issues as they emerge from the opening sessions and from the discussion that follows.
 Participants, chairs, moderators, and recorders will be selected from the survey responses.
 Each working group will be charged with producing a white paper or a manuscript for the purpose of sharing the findings that result.

 More Information to Follow!
 Date and Participant Information TBD!

 Nancy L. Geller is the Director of the Office of Biostatistics Research at the National Heart, Lung and Blood Institute of the National Institutes of Health.
 She directs a group of 12 statisticians who collaborate in the design, implementation, monitoring and analysis of multicenter clinical trials in heart, lung and blood diseases and sleep disorders and administers all statistical activities of the National Heart, Lung and Blood Institute.
 She has been or is involved in the design and analysis of a large number of clinical trials, including trials of the Bone Marrow Transplant Clinical Trials Network.
 She has published over 200 papers in the statistical and medical literature.
 She is an Associate Editor of Biometrics and a Fellow of the International Statistics Institute, the American Statistical Association and the Society for Clinical Trials.
 She was the winner of the 2009 Janet L. Norwood Award for outstanding achievement by a woman in the statistical sciences and was 2011 President of the American Statistical Association.